udayiitm/udayiitm/README.md

 - 👯 looking to collaborate on projects related Data science and AI
 - 😃 Interested in cryptography , Open-source projects
 - 📚 Education\
-     |  Purusing Bachelors in Data Science & Programming from IIT madras\
+     |  Purusing Bachelors in Data Science & Programming at IIT madras\
      |  Purusing BTech in Artifical intelligence and Data science

 - 📫 You can reach me by mailing to [my email](mailto:21f1003798@student.onlinedegree.iitm.ac.in) :)\